The Hexagon: An Exploration Tool

 Theory of Change

-Stress Inoculation Therapy (SIT) adopts a transactional view of stress and coping which proposes that stress occurs when the demand of a situation surpasses the resources available to meet those demands.
-SIT is also influenced by the constructive narrative perspective (CNP) which proposes that the nature and content of narratives constructed, following a traumatic experience, play a critical role in the coping strategies adopted (e.g. avoidance, worrying, safety-seeking behaviours).
+Stress Inoculation Therapy (SIT) adopts a transactional view of stress and coping, which proposes that stress occurs when the demands of a situation surpasses the resources available to meet those demands.
+SIT is also influenced by the constructive narrative perspective (CNP), which proposes that the nature and content of narratives constructed following a traumatic experience, play a critical role in the coping strategies adopted (e.g. avoidance, worrying, safety-seeking behaviours).
 These in turn can maintain and worsen stressful reactions.
-SIT therefore aims to help individuals change their negative appraisals of the trauma event; augment individuals’ repository of coping skills; and increase resilience to the stressful stimuli.
+SIT therefore aims to help individuals change their negative appraisals of the traumatic event, augment their repository of coping skills, and increase resilience to stressful stimuli.

-Two RCTs evaluated CBT interventions with specific PTSD symptoms focus plus treatment-as-usual, against treatment-as-usual in the prevention of PTSD in adults.
-In these prevention studies, adults with below threshold PTSD symptoms were offered delayed treatment (initiated > 3 months post-trauma event).
+Two RCTs evaluated CBT interventions with specific PTSD symptom focus, plus treatment-as-usual, against treatment-as-usual in the prevention of PTSD in adults.
+In these prevention studies, adults with below-threshold PTSD symptoms were offered delayed treatment (initiated > 3 months post-trauma event).

-Eleven RCTs evaluated CBT interventions for specific PTSD symptoms (alone or in addition to treatment-as-usual) against treatment-as-usual, attention placebo, or waitlist control, for the delayed treatment of PTSD in adults.
-Evidence of effectiveness of all interventions (which were classed as non-trauma focused CBT interventions) were combined and evaluated in meta-analyses.
+Eleven RCTs evaluated CBT interventions for specific PTSD symptoms (alone or in addition to treatment-as-usual) against treatment-as-usual, attention placebo, or wait-list control for the delayed treatment of PTSD in adults.
+Evidence of the effectiveness of all interventions (which were classed as non-trauma-focused CBT interventions) was combined and evaluated in meta-analyses.
 The observed outcomes have been summarised below.
-Complete information on studies included in the meta-analyses, and detailed results from the meta-analyses can be found within the NICE guideline evidence reviews 2018.
+Complete information on studies included in the meta-analyses and detailed results can be found within the NICE Guideline Evidence Reviews (2018).

 - Significant reduction in PTSD symptoms at endpoint for single and multiple incident traumas (1)